We provide nurture capital to local farms and food enterprises in two ways:

 2) PEER-TO-PEER Lending

-These are low interest loans greater than $20,000 directly from someone in the community who has shown an interest in supporting local food businesses.
+These are low interest loans for needs that are too large for our SOIL fund and/or involve an off-farm food business.
+Peer-to-peer loans are made directly from someone in the community who has shown an interest in supporting local food.
 These are meant to be affordable loans and the interest rate will be negotiated between the lender and borrower, typically between 2% and 4% depending on the size and term of the loan.

 * There are no fees to apply for either of the loans types above.